Machinations - The Atlas Nations System

 Creating your own empire is not an easy task, Atlas is very political, other nations may feel threatened if you settle too close to them.

-If you are new to Atlas we recommend you join an existing nation first, at least until you are more antiquated with how things work.
+If you are new to Atlas we recommend you join an existing nation first, at least until you are more familiar with how things work.

 Most nations will have some info about joining on the forums